 12. Have a specific geographic focus.

-This is a very traditional differentiator that is losing some of its punch as technology and common business practices are making geography less important.
-But take heart, it can still work in situations where local knowledge or face-to-face interaction are still seen as important by potential clients.
+This is a very traditional differentiator that is losing some of its punch as technology, remote work and changes in common business practices are making geography less important.
+But take heart, it can still work in situations where local knowledge or face-to-face interaction is vitally important to clients.

 13. Offer access to a unique set of information not available elsewhere.

 Sometimes, access to certain information can be very valuable to potential clients.
 Do you have benchmarking data that no one else possesses?
-Some firms have built very valuable practices around proprietary data not easily duplicated.
+Some firms have built very valuable practices around proprietary data that isn’t easily duplicated.

 14. Offer a unique set of contacts or relationships not easily accessible.